Prelf1992/mlops-template-repository/README.md

 * Commit 76: Build: Update documentation for algorithm to improve user experience. at 2025-01-16 09:57:17
 * Commit 77: Feat: Update build config database to ensure stability. at 2025-01-16 14:55:28
 * Commit 78: Test: Fix bug in component to support new requirements. at 2025-01-16 12:49:55
+* Commit 79: Feat: Configure CI for database to enhance functionality. at 2025-01-20 17:17:01